—— Addis Ababa, Ethiopia

 How quickly can you deploy a bodyguard in Addis Ababa?

-Do you provide bodyguard services outside Addis Ababa?
+Do you provide protection outside Addis Ababa?

 Do you work with embassies and international organisations in Addis Ababa?